 BirdCast provides real-time migration forecasts from the Cornell Lab of Ornithology.
 Over half of annual bird migration occurs on just 10% of nights, and migration altitude decreases during early morning hours, increasing collision risk.
 Photometrics AI integrates BirdCast data to automatically dim lights in low-speed, low-crime areas during high-migration nights, protecting wildlife without compromising safety.

 Yes.
-Human eyes cannot perceive brightness changes under 20%, which means significant dimming headroom exists without any visible impact to residents.
-Photometrics AI optimizes to IES/ANSI RP-8 lighting standards, achieving 91-97% compliance rates—often better than traditional designs.
-The system prioritizes safety: crosswalks and high-traffic areas maintain full illumination while lower-priority zones are optimized more aggressively.
+Photometrics AI optimizes your street lighting infrastructure to meet IES/ANSI RP-8 and other lighting standards.
+Because it evaluates every light individually, it meets lighting standards better than traditional lighting designs.
+The system prioritizes safety: crosswalks, bike lanes, and high-traffic areas maintain full illumination while lower-priority zones can be dimmed more aggressively outside of rush hours.
 The result is smarter lighting that meets standards everywhere while eliminating unnecessary waste.

 Photometrics AI is currently deployed in the Memphis suburbs with over 8,500 streetlights under active optimization.
 The system has demonstrated real-world energy savings while maintaining lighting standards compliance.
 Next deployments are planned for Nashville and Chattanooga, Tennessee.
 Our goal is to expand across municipal, utility, and community lighting systems nationwide.